Knee surgery and advanced aging

 It’s already been a month since you got your knee replacement done.
 You will notice a significant improvement in your pain and mobility by this time.
 You could move around on your own without the help of assisted devices.
 You will slowly get back to your routine.
 And should begin enjoying your daily activities without any pain or difficulty—such as climbing stairs, or long-distance walking, which seemed difficult pre-surgery.
 You can now do it with ease and comfort.
 A complete 100% recovery from a total knee replacement surgery will take about 12 months if you experience unusual pain during this period, stiffness, or any other discomfort.
 It is best to consult your doctor immediately.

 Tips to help your loved one recover from knee surgery

-The first few days at home after discharge from the hospital is extremely difficult.
-You may find your loved one is not in a good mood, frustrated and scared.
-Due to the surgery and their inability to move around independently.
+The first few days at home after discharge from the hospital are challenging.
+You may find your loved one is not in a good mood, frustrated and scared, due to the surgery and their inability to move around independently.

-Dealing with this and being careful not to irritate the condition any further can cause strain on you, as the caregiver.
-Here are some great books to help you now.
+Dealing with this and being careful not to irritate the condition any further can cause strain on you as the caregiver.
+So here are some great books to help you now.

 Making your loved one comfortable after a knee replacement surgery